fauzisho/fauzisho/README.md

 ### Hi there 👋
 Hello!
 I am Fauzi.
-I have passion for AI and Software Engineer using Kotlin Language.
+I have passion for AI and Software Engineering using Kotlin Language.
 I have good experience for time management, project management, and teamwork.

 ![My Visitors](https://komarev.com/ghpvc/?username=fauzisho)